lukeod/vampiresurvivors-modding/arcana-system.md

 ## Performance Considerations

-Arcana checks occur frequently.
-Optimize by caching states, using efficient condition checking, batching effects, and avoiding complex calculations.
+Based on code analysis, arcana checks appear to occur frequently.
+When modding, consider optimizing by caching states, using efficient condition checking, batching effects, and avoiding complex calculations.

 ## Advanced Arcana Patterns

 ### Conditional Arcana Stacking
-Arcanas interact with each other through multiplicative effects when multiple arcanas are active, exclusive effects that override each other, and synergistic combinations that create new behaviors.
+Based on code analysis, arcanas appear to interact with each other through multiplicative effects when multiple arcanas are active, exclusive effects that override each other, and synergistic combinations that create new behaviors.

 ### Dynamic Arcana Effects
-Advanced arcanas have effects that change over time through scaling effects based on game progression, time-limited powerful effects, and effects that trigger under specific combinations of conditions.
+Based on code analysis, advanced arcanas appear to have effects that change over time through scaling effects based on game progression, time-limited effects, and effects that trigger under specific combinations of conditions.

-## Common Issues
-- **Effect stacking**: Multiple instances of same effect
-- **Save compatibility**: Modified effects affecting save games
-- **Performance**: Too many active checks causing lag
-- **Balance**: Overpowered combinations

 ## Debugging Arcana Systems